Succorro/one-piece-react/README.md

+# One Piece

+## Description

+## Installation

+1. Fork and clone the repository into your local computer.
+2. Cd into One Piece project
+3. Run snipped in terminal:
+   `npm install`
+4. Run snippet in terminal:
+   `npm install -S react-router-dom@5.3.3`
+5. Run snippet in terminal to start json-server:
+   `npm run server`
+6. Run snippet in termainal to start React server:
+   `npm start`

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm run server`

+Runs the db.json server, Open [http://localhost:4000](http://localhost:4000) to view the API.

 ### `npm start`